 It used to be possible to cross at Mae Sai from China and go further inland, but for this one needed a permit and a guide with a car.
 All of the above could be arranged with a tourist agency in Kungming and was quite pricey.
 I'm not sure if it works now, but can easily be checked in Kungming. about 6 years ago

 I don't believe there is a crossing that tourists can use.
 There are some crossing between Thailand and Myanmar, but you can only go for a few days and within a certain region in Myanmar.
-Please check www.crossborder.info - a wiki we're trying to fill with usefull info on border crossings! almost 2 years ago
+Please check www.crossborder.info - a wiki we're trying to fill with usefull info on border crossings! about 2 years ago